Moinuddin-dotcom/Moinuddin-dotcom/README.md

 ###

-<h3 align="left">👩‍💻  About Me:<br><br>I am a Junior Web Developer with a strong foundation in frontend and backend development.
-I specialize in React.js, Tailwind CSS, and MongoDB, and I’m currently expanding my expertise in Next.js and Auth.js to build scalable full-stack applications.</h3>
+<p align="left">👩‍💻  About Me:<br><br>I am a Junior Web Developer with a strong foundation in frontend and backend development.
+I specialize in React.js, Tailwind CSS, and MongoDB, and I’m currently expanding my expertise in Next.js and Auth.js to build scalable full-stack applications.</p>

 ###